golf1052/code-sync/CONTRIBUTING.md

 See [this tip](https://code.visualstudio.com/api/working-with-extensions/testing-extension#using-insiders-version-for-extension-development) about running tests on the console if VSCode is already running.

-Add new tests as necessary, all tests should pass before committing.
+Add new tests as necessary, leave test results at least the same or better than you found them before committing.

 ## Pushing Changes